oneam/harris/README.md

 		Print this message
 	-b, --benchmark
-		Prints the rendering time for each frame as it's converted --harris_k, -k (value:0.04)
+		Prints the rendering time for each frame as it's converted --cl-device (value:0)
+		The index of the device to use when runnning OpenCL algorithm --cl-platform (value:0)
+		The index of the platform to use when runnning OpenCL algorithm --harris_k, -k (value:0.04)
 		The value of the Harris free parameter
 	-o, --output